AustinCodingAcademy/PHPIntro/Glossary.md

 * [**Interpreter**](https://en.wikipedia.org/wiki/Interpreter_(computing))

-    An interpreter is a computer program that directly executes instructions written in a programming or scripting language, without previously compiling them into a machine language program.
+    An interpreter is a computer program that directly executes instructions written in a programming or scripting language, without previously compiling them into a lower level language.

     [Cartoon!](https://www.youtube.com/watch?v=_C5AHaS1mOA)